Functional-Safety Framing#

 | 4 — dual channel with continuous diagnostic, faster than the hazard rate | Continuous self-monitoring inside the dual channel | The same dual channel plus a continuous safety-kernel cycle that fires faster than any actuation can complete. |

-ANNIE’s architecture aligns with the Category 4 pattern.
-The Iron Lung’s deterministic control loop is the continuous diagnostic.
-The Guillotine is the safe-state-on-fault response.
-The Ledger of Reality plus Holographic Tombstones are the safe-state recovery mechanism.
+ANNIE’s architecture is designed toward the Category 4 pattern.
+The deterministic-cadence control loop runs the continuous diagnostic.
+The hardware-fault response thread performs the safe-state-on-fault transition within a documented microsecond budget on supported hardware.
+The hash-chained append-only event log together with the fixed-size cryptographic memory witnesses provide the safe-state recovery surface.
 The agent’s language model is the high-capability but presumed-untrusted probabilistic channel; the formal-logic kernel is the independent monitor.

 Why this framing matters now#